 Her people believe the demi-God, Maui stole Te Fiti’s greenstone heart, which means that ocean life is dwindling all around them.

 Some say Te Fiti is a personalisation of the island of Tahiti, which is also pan Polynesian for “a faraway place”.
 This to me seems like a fair analysis.

 Anyway, in the storyline, Moana sets sail to this “faraway place” to restore the island’s heart.

-This is with the intention that the people from her hometown may then once again live off the land and the sea, and sail beyond the barrier reef to discover new places.
+This is with the intention that the people from her hometown may then once again live off the land and the sea and sail beyond the barrier reef to discover new places.

 How much research went into the Disney movie Moana?

-Since being criticised of being a little “racist” after producing Aladdin in 1992, Disney have fought hard to banish that image over the years to produce movies based on cultures from all around the world with plenty of research behind them.
+Since being criticised of being a little “racist” after producing Aladdin in 1992, Disney has fought hard to banish that image over the years to produce movies based on cultures from all around the world with plenty of research behind them.

 In response to these previous criticisms, the corporation admitted that their research for Aladdin consisted of a sole visit to a Saudi Arabian exposition at the Convention Center in Los Angeles – hardly what you could call groundbreaking cultural research.